axelarnetwork/axelar-amplifier/doc/src/contracts/coordinator.md

 | `Instantiate2Address` | `Addr` | Calculate the address that would result from an instantiate2 operation |

 ## Usage Flow

+We split usage into three stepss: protocol contract initialization, contract instantiation, and chain deployment.
+The router and multisig contracts require the coordinator's address when being instantiated.
+To avoid having to predict these addresses in advance, we first instantiate the coordinator, and only afterward provide the router and multisig addresses back to it.
+The service registry address is also given for convenience.
+Additionally, we keep contract instantiation and deployment as separate steps so that chain operators have the chance to review and adjust contract parameters before the contracts are fully integrated into the protocol.

 ```mermaid
 sequenceDiagram